NeetishRaj/jsinterview/README.md

 # JS Interview

-This is the basis for a technical interview project.
-This interview is suited for a customer success engineer.
+This interview tries to assess the analytical and data manipulation skill of a JS developer.

 # Goals